Indicia-Team/indicia-dwc-exporter/README.md

 * options - array of options to extend data with.
   * useGridRefsIfPossible - for NBN Atlas export compatibility, switch to using the gridReference field instead of decimalLatitude and decimalLongitude where appropriate.
+  * ipt - set this flag to true to enable IPT compatibility, which means that new lines inside comment fields will be replaced by <br>.
 * outputFile - optional output file name, relative or absolute file path.
 Use when the output type is dwca (Darwin Core Archive), or when the output type is csv and only a single output file is specified in the meta.xml file.
 Existing CSV files will be overwritten and existing Darwin Core